Sign up FAQs

 Food at the hotel will be a little more westernised, served in a buffet style.

-Drinking water is easily available to buy on camp, in the hotel and all over town, in sealed plastic bottles.
-Soft drinks and alcohol are also readily available to buy at the (cheap) Athletes’ Village Bar, hotel, and around town.
+Drinking water is easily available to buy at Athletes’ Village, in the hotel and all over town, in sealed plastic bottles.
+We also provide water supplies on both accommodation sites to help subsidise the amount of water you need to buy during your stay.
+Soft drinks and alcohol are readily available to buy at the (cheap) Athletes’ Village Bar, hotel, and around town.
 Wait until you’ve tried the local Waraji 😉

 We will provide an enormous amount of free water throughout the course on race day.
 Soft drinks and alcohol are available to buy at the finish line.